What an IT Support Contract Actually Covers

 What IT Support Contracts Commonly Leave Out

-Projects are almost always excluded from standard IT support contracts.
-A new server installation, a network redesign, a cloud migration, a website deployment, or setting up a new application are projects.
-They require planning, scope definition, project management, and clear deliverables.
-They are not incident resolution.
-Most IT support contracts explicitly state that project work is billable separately, and the rates for project work are usually higher than the routine hourly rate.
-Before signing a contract, understand what your organisation's actual IT workload looks like.
+Most IT support contracts explicitly state that project work is billable separately, often at rates higher than the routine hourly rate.
+Before signing, understand what your organisation's actual IT workload looks like.
 If you are in a period of growth or transition with significant IT projects planned, a standard support contract alone will not cover those needs.

-Hardware procurement is frequently excluded or included only as a facilitation service where the provider orders equipment on your behalf and charges a markup or a flat fee.
+Hardware procurement is frequently excluded or included only as a facilitation service where the provider orders equipment on your behalf and adds a markup or flat fee.
 The contract does not cover the cost of the hardware itself.
 For businesses without dedicated IT procurement experience, this can result in buying the wrong equipment, paying more than necessary, or not understanding the full cost of a hardware refresh cycle.

 Response Times and What They Actually Mean

 Response time is not resolution time.
 A contract that promises a response within four hours means someone will acknowledge your ticket within four hours.
 It does not mean the problem will be fixed within four hours.
-Complex incidents routinely take days or weeks to resolve, and the response time SLA has already been met by the initial acknowledgement.
+Complex incidents routinely take days or weeks to fully resolve, and the response time SLA has already been satisfied by the initial acknowledgement.

 How Providers' Incentives Can Differ From Yours